• Skip to primary navigation

 Mothers often find they need help responding to their babies’ early feeding cues.
 If you feel groggy after birth, it helps if the people supporting you are aware of the signs your baby needs to feed.
 These include, in increasing urgency:

-• Opening his mouth, making sucking motions and turning his head (rooting) looking for the nipple.
+- Opening their mouth, making sucking motions and turning their head (rooting) looking for the nipple.

-• Furrowing his eyebrows—perhaps showing tension in his face.
+- Furrowing their eyebrows—perhaps showing tension in their face.

 Support for breastfeeding